soajs/soajs.multitenant/README.md

 ENV Variable | Description | Default | Example
 --- | ----- | :---: | ---
 SOAJS_SERVICE_MODEL | The model | mongo | other models can be implemented aka oracle, postgresql

+### Complete Documentation
+More information is available on SOAJS website under the section for [Multitenant](https://soajsorg.atlassian.net/wiki/spaces/MUL).